-WORLD LANGUAGES The Partnership for 21st Century Skills has declared that Twenty-First century children will need certain knowledge and skills to succeed as effective citizens, workers and leaders.
-Mastery of core subjects such as world languages is essential to achieving this goal.
-In connection with this goal, the World Languages Department provides a program which offers an extended sequence in several languages at a variety of levels.
-The study of world languages is important for all students at Strath Haven High School.
-In conjunction with the National Standards for Foreign Language Learning (Preparing for the 21st Century) by ACTFL (the American Council on the Teaching of Foreign Languages), students will concentrate their work in all courses in the following major goal areas and demonstrate proficiency in the following 3 Modes:
+The Strath Haven High School transcript does not list or give credit for world languages studied prior to ninth grade.
+However, the titles of the world language courses listed on the transcript imply the successful completion of earlier courses at Strath Haven Middle School.
+Students must earn a minimum grade of "C" to continue to the next course of a language sequence.
+In conjunction with the National Standards for Foreign Language Learning (Preparing for the 21st Century) by ACTFL (the American Council on the Teaching of Foreign Languages), students concentrate their work in all courses in the following major goal areas and demonstrate proficiency in the following 3 Modes: